 The Bottom Line

 Zinc isn’t the most powerful acne remedy.
 Even when it works, it’s not as effective as more traditional acne remedies.
-Use it, but never alone.
+It does help to regulate oil production and reduce inflammation, so it can be part of your anti-acne arsenal, but never on its own.
+For best results, use it together with other acne fighters.